lkachury/School_District_Analysis/README.md

 After replacing the scores, the average math score dropped by almost 0.07, the average reading score increased by almost 0.05, the percent passing math decreased by 26.36%, the percent passing reading decreased by 27.65%, and percent overall passing decresed by 25.87%.

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+The school summary dataframe was updated by using the 10th-12th graders from Thomas High School.

 #### Top and Bottom Performing Schools (Based on Overall Passing Rate) Before:
 ![top before](https://user-images.githubusercontent.com/108038989/181309436-379e194c-34bc-4ecc-995e-d7716c35bd63.png)